 There are a number of positive steps you can take in order to ensure you stay well and positive when you are pregnant.
 Ensuring you factor these into your daily life will benefit your baby in the long run, too.

-• Seek professional help from your midwife or doctor if you think you are suffering from a mental health condition such as antenatal depression.
+- Seek professional help from your midwife or doctor if you think you are suffering from a mental health condition such as antenatal depression.
 These professionals can help identify potential problems, preferred treatment and care options to help you feel better.
+Women who suffer from ante-natal depression face a higher risk of developing post-natal depression and it is vital that this risk is identified in good time when treatment is available and effective.

 NHS Mental Health in Pregnancy Overview